lsm/micromono/README.md

 - **object key** defines the http method and matching string separated with double colons.
 - **value** could be a function which will be the handler of the path.
 Or array of functions which contains middleware functions as well as route handler.

-Actually you want read more documentation of express to get better understanding of how routing works as micromono basically maps the definition to express.
+Actually you want read more documentation of express to get better understanding of how routing works as micromono basically maps the definition directly to the express.
 Here is an example of using middleware for a particular route:

 ```javascript
 var bodyParser = require('body-parser');